ARM-software/abi-aa/buildattr64/buildattr64.rst

 In the current active subsection, set *tag* to *value*.

-It is an error if .aebi_attribute is encountered when the current subsection is undefined.
+It is an error if .aeabi_attribute is encountered when the current subsection is undefined.

 Directive examples